Beneful brings, this post is brought to you by Beneful on behalf of #NationalDogWeek and #FriendsWithBeneful. All opinions are my own.

 Bailey Mae was depressed.
-She stayed in the front window watching for him.
-Whining for him to come home.
+She stayed in the front window watching for him and whining to come home.

-As the sun set on the fourth day, my husband was walking Bailey Mae and Jeb was walking very close to them.
-If my husband looked at Jeb, or changed hands with the leash, Jeb would put distance between them.
+As the sun set on the fourth day, my husband walked Bailey Mae, and Jeb was walking very close to them.
+If my husband looked at Jeb or changed hands with the leash, Jeb would put distance between them.
 An hour or so later, and Jeb was close enough that my husband took a chance and grabbed Jeb.

-We all cried when they three of them walked through the door.
+We all cried when the three of them walked through the door.
 Our family was complete…again.